-Temple Bar Gallery + Studios is delighted to share an excerpt of Swinguerra by Bárbara Wagner & Benjamin de Burca, on the occasion of its original planned opening date, 7 May.
+Temple Bar Gallery + Studios is excited to present the first exhibition of Swinguerra by Bárbara Wagner and Benjamin de Burca, following its original presentation at the Brazilian Pavilion, 58th Venice Biennale, 2019.

-Bárbara Wagner & Benjamin de Burca have had solo shows in museums and galleries around the world, including Stedelijk, Amsterdam (2019), Art Gallery of York University, Toronto, Museo Jumex, Mexico City; and participated in major group exhibitions such as Venice Biennale (2019); Skulptur Projekte, Münster (2017); and São Paulo Bienal (2016).
-They have also been included in the Berlin International Film Festival (2019, 2018, 2017); Locarno Film Festival (2019); and Tel Aviv International Documentary Film Festival (2017).
-Their work is part of the permanent collection of the Kadist Art Foundation, France; The Arts Council Collection, Ireland; Pérez Art Museum, USA; among others.
+In addition to representing Brazil at the 58th Venice Biennale (2019), Wagner and de Burca have held solo exhibitions in major museums and galleries around the world, including: Stedelijk, Amsterdam (2019), Museo Jumex, Mexico City (2019); Art Gallery of York University, Toronto (2018), and have participated in major group exhibitions such as Skulptur Projekte, Münster (2017); and São Paulo Bienal (2016).
+Their work has also been included in the Berlin International Film Festival (2019, 2018, 2017); Locarno Film Festival (2019); and Tel Aviv International Documentary Film Festival (2017); and is held in the permanent collections of the Kadist Art Foundation, France; The Arts Council Collection, Ireland; Pérez Art Museum, USA; among others.

 Bárbara Wagner & Benjamin de Burca.
 Swinguerra (excerpt), 2019.
 2 channel video installation 2K, colour, sound, 23 minutes.
 Courtesy the artists and Fortes D’Aloia & Gabriel, São Paulo/Rio de Janeiro.